emqx/emqx-docs/en_US/security/authz/acl.md

 ::: tip

 The ACL function is included in the authentication plugin.
-After changing the plugin configuration, you need to restart the plugin to take effect.
+After changing the plugin configuration you need to restart the plugin to take effect.

 :::